How to Write a Product Launch Announcement

 Think of it this way.
 We all look at billboards of shampoo ads and think… man I wish I had Giselle’s hair.
 And better believe it, Pantene Pro-V is a best-selling shampoo brand because they paint the picture of SUCCESS at the end of the purchase experience.

 There you have it- the top tips to help ensure you write a product launch announcement that wins.
 Tl;dr- your product launch should not be a love letter to your product.
 It needs to be a love letter to your customers.
 Tell your customers how your product will make their lives better.
+Think of your product announcement like nurture content and you'll get it right.

 The fact that you made the product with love is just the icing on the cake.